 Figure 10.
 Save Changes

-Step 10: Finishing the process.
-You can now unplug the USB cable and test the new acceleration and deceleration settings of you drive system.
-If you have any additional questions remember to check out our other drive system tutorials.
-And as always, feel free to contact Conceptual Innovation support team.
+You can now unplug the USB cable and test your drive system’s new acceleration and deceleration settings.
+Check out our other drive system tutorials if you have any additional questions.
+As always, feel free to contact the Conceptual Innovation support team.